GXDE-OS/gxde-os.github.io/en/install/install.md

 >
 > Currently supported architectures include i386, amd64, arm64, mips64, loong64, and riscv64 (riscv64 has not been tested).
 >
-> i386, amd64, arm64, and mips64 are supported for installation and use under Debian 13/12. loong64 is supported for installation and use under Debian Port and Loongnix25. riscv64 is supported for use under Debian Sid.
-Users of loong64 and riscv64 architectures **must add the internal testing repository**.
+> amd64, arm64 are supported for installation and use under Debian 13/12. i386, mips64 are supported for installation and use under Debian 12. loong64 is supported for installation and use under deepin25. riscv64 is supported for use under deepin25/Debian13.
->
-> (Debian Port system installation image for loong64: [https://cdimage.debian.org/cdimage/ports/tests/](https://cdimage.debian.org/cdimage/ports/tests/) )

 First, you need download the deb file: